SAVE THE DATE

 The MEP partnership engages UW Madison researchers and faculty; MMSD administration, teachers and staff; as well as stakeholders from the broader Madison community to support the development and use of high-quality, relevant, and timely research.

 Over the two years of the study, the MEP will observe classrooms to assess the quality of instruction and instructional environments in 4K, while developing an understanding of teachers’ current level of professional development and training needs through teacher focus groups.
 The $400,000 grant begins September 1, 2018.
+In winter to spring 2019, we are wrapping up our classroom observations and will begin convening focus groups to develop the professional development.
+Development production will continue until the summer of 2019.

 In two related research projects, MEP is examining school practices to plan for the 4K-5K transition and implementing teacher home visits in the summer before children enter elementary school.
 The grant runs through December 2019.
+In 2019, we are finishing any remaining family and teacher interviews, transcriptions, and coding of data.

 Research-Practice Partnerships in Education